chaizeg/collaborative-book/README.md

 # webapp-project
-Development of a web application for collaborative writing stories/reading stories using JAVA EE and JDBC API.
+Development of a web application for collaborative writing stories/reading stories using JAVA EE and JDBC API and following a MVC pattern.

 ----------------------
 In order to compile the project, run the following command: